 While I loathe the sight of them near my home, gokiburi are an interesting breed of extremophiles.
 They can live without oxygen for 40 mins, without water for 1 week and without food for even longer!
 Their diet is varied.
 They share our interests in food, but if that isn't available they'll eat whatever else they can find.
 Anything.
 Everything is food: tile glue, toe-nail clippings, soap etc. They are true survivalists.

-As much as I admire these pesky revenants though, I'd rather not find them in my kitchen.
+As much as I admire these pesky revenants though, I'd rather not find them in my galley.

 Perfect!
 We thought.
 We were eager to do a long bike ride.
-Not long after after that, we got up early one morning and cycled back over to Kirihara, going through the forested path and up what turned out to be a...
-300m high mountain.
+Not long after that, we got up early one morning and cycled back over to Kirihara, going through the forested path and up what turned out to be a...
+300 m high mountain.

 Yes.
 We cycled up this mountain on fixed-gear bikes.
 When we planned out this ride, we failed to notice the steep incline on google maps.
 Luckily, we had kombu and ume onigiri to give us energy to make it to the top.
-But even with onigiri, I was in a foul mood, I was exhausted, near death — I believed, at the time.
-I cursed as I pedaled up the winding road, wondering if it would ever end, if it was anything like that endless staircase to Bowser's lair in supermario 64.
+But even with onigiri, I was in a foul mood.
+I was exhausted and near death—I believed, at the time.
+I cursed as I pedaled up the winding road, wondering if it would ever end, if it was anything like that endless staircase to Bowser's lair in Supermario 64.

 We did eventually make it up there.
 My bad mood and thoughts of dying went away, like a passing storm cloud.

 There was a pass at the top of this mountain called 剣峠 (Tsurugi Toge), right where the city of Minamiise ends and the city of Ise begins.
-There's was sign at each end.
+There was a sign at each end.
 We saw no one up there, maybe a car or two on the way but that's it.
-We did see one Kuroneko truck, weaving its way through the forest — a strange sight.
+We did see one Kuroneko truck, weaving its way through the forest—a strange sight.

 Cycling down the mountain was a welcome change, although it was very, very steep.
 My hands hurt from using my brakes too much, palms red and sweaty.
 Mid-way down, we encountered a woman with plastic bins, standing by the road.

-Tanuki are big racoon dogs, very popular in Japan.
+Tanuki are big raccoon dogs, very popular in Japan.
 It isn't rare to find tanuki statues in front of houses, standing there on two legs, their giant testicles in view.